Transmission of coherent information at the onset of interactions: Introduction

-Using the Taylor expansion of the $n$-coherent information to analyze the early-time behaviour of the quantum channel that arises at the onset of an interaction, we find that the leading contribution to the time evolution of the $n$-coherent information occurs at second order.
-We also find that, conveniently, the free Hamiltonians of the subsystems do not contribute until third order in the perturbative expansion.
-Curiously, this also means that resonance phenomena, such as resonant absorption, since they do involve the free Hamiltonians, do not affect the leading order transmission of coherent information.
+Using the perturbative method, we find that the leading contribution to the time evolution of the $n$-coherent information occurs at second order for all $n$.
+Moreover, we show that to second order, the evolution of the $n-$coherent information is independent of the free Hamiltonians of either subsystem.
+This markedly simplifies the computations, and implies that complicated resonance phenomena do not affect the leading order behaviour of the coherent information, since such phenomena necessarily involve the free Hamiltonians in their mathematical descriptions \cite{Hsiang:2019aen, 2022arXiv220108734W}.

-As we will show, the leading order change in the $n$-coherent information depends upon both, the interaction Hamiltonian $H_{int}$ of $A$ with $B$, as well as on the extent to which the initial quantum correlations in the $A\tilde{A}$ system are accessible to this interaction Hamiltonian.

-For interaction Hamiltonians of the form $H_{int}=H_A\otimes H_B$, the degree to which the pre-existing coherent information between system $A$ and the ancilla $\tilde{A}$ is `exposed' to the interaction between $A$ and $B$ is described by a new quantity which we call the $n$-exposure.
-The leading order change in the $n$-coherent information is proportional to the $n$-exposure.
-Use of the notion of $n$-exposure could help, for example, identify regions in a system's space of states (such as regions in the Bloch sphere in the simple case of a qubit), that are desirable because they have little exposure and that are, therefore, relatively safe from transmission of quantum information to the environment.
+Interestingly, we show that the second order change in the $n$-coherent information is not a simple function of the degree of pre-existing entanglement.
+Instead, it depends upon the extent to which the initial entanglement in the $A\tilde{A}$ system is accessible to the interaction Hamiltonian $H_{int}$ of $A$ with $B$.
+Specifically, we identify a new quantity, which we term the $n-$exposure, to which the leading order change in the $n-$coherent information is proportional.
+This is an important point, as it implies that initial preparations of the $\tilde{A}A$ system which possess the same level of entanglement may nevertheless exhibit vastly different behaviours at the onset of interaction with system $B$.
+Therefore, the notion of $n$-exposure could help, for example, to identify regions in a system's space of states (such as regions in the Bloch sphere in the simple case of a qubit), that are desirable because they have little $n-$exposure and are therefore relatively resistant to transmission of quantum information to the environment.

-We also apply our results to simple physical scenarios.
-We first apply our approach to the Unruh-DeWitt model (UDW) \cite{UDW} model of the light-matter interaction.
-In our model, a qubit interacts with a single field mode, and, neglecting the free Hamiltonians (which do not contribute to leading order), we can solve for the time evolution of the qubit exactly.
+To illustrate the utility of the $n-$coherent information and $n-$exposure, we apply our results to simple physical scenarios.
+We first apply our approach to the quantum Rabi model \cite{rabi1} of the light-matter interaction.
+In this simple model, we can solve for the time evolution of the qubit exactly.
 This allows us to verify our perturbative results non-perturbatively.
-We can then also comment on `safe' and `unsafe' regions in the state space in regards to decoherence at the onset of interactions.
+We can then also use the $n-$exposure to identify which regions in the state space have greater propensity to transmit pre-existing entanglement at the onset of interactions.